The Past Is Not Past

 emotional overwhelm

-depression or numbness
+depression or emotional numbness

 chronic guilt or shame